tawnkramer/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-This architecture uses the 5 convolutional layers inspired by Nidia's seminal paper: [End to End Learning for Self-Driving Cars] (https://arxiv.org/abs/1604.07316).
-See model.py make_model for an implementation in Keras.
+This architecture uses the 5 convolutional layers inspired by Nidia's seminal paper: [End to End Learning for Self-Driving Cars](https://arxiv.org/abs/1604.07316).
+See model.py [make_model](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L116) for an implementation in Keras.
 This uses 3 layers of 5x5 convolutions followed by 2 layers of 3x3 convolutions.
 Each layer used a stride of 2 to downsample the resolution of the output, as it added additional dimension for filtered output.

-The model includes RELU layers to introduce nonlinearity [*code](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L116), and the data is normalized in the model using a Keras lambda layer. [*code](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L113)
+The model includes RELU layers to introduce nonlinearity [*](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L116), and the data is normalized in the model using a Keras lambda layer. [*](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L113)

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting. [*code](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L128)
+The model contains dropout layers in order to reduce overfitting. [*](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L128)

-The model was trained and validated on different data sets to ensure that the model was not overfitting [*code](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L214).
+The model was trained and validated on different data sets to ensure that the model was not overfitting [*](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L214).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually [*code](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L140).
+The model used an adam optimizer, so the learning rate was not tuned manually [*](https://github.com/tawnkramer/CarND-Behavioral-Cloning-P3/blob/master/model.py#L140).

 #### 4. Appropriate training data